Aircraft in fiction: Ford Trimotor

 John Wayne was depicted piloting a Ford Trimotor in several episodes of the 1932 serial film Hurricane Express.
 A Ford Trimotor appeared in Chapter 1 of Flash Gordon (Universal, 1936).
 Director Howard Hawks' 1939 film Only Angels Have Wings features a Trimotor that catches fire after a freak accident with a condor, eventually performing an emergency landing on an airfield.
 A real and a model Trimotor were used for the sequence.

 A Ford 4-AT-E Trimotor, N8407, appeared in the 1965 comedy The Family Jewels "flown" by Jerry Lewis.
-This aircraft is now owned by the Experimental Aircraft Association.

 The Ford 5-AT-B Trimotor currently owned by Kermit Weeks' Fantasy of Flight Museum was featured early in the opening of the 1984 film Indiana Jones and the Temple of Doom.

 A Trimotor was also featured in Brian DePalma's 1987 version of The Untouchables with Kevin Costner and Sean Connery.

 A Ford Trimotor 4AT-B featured in the 2009 film Amelia, a biopic of aviator Amelia Earhart starring Hilary Swank and Richard Gere.
 The aircraft featured in the film belonged to the Golden Wings Museum, Minnesota.

+G

 GAF Nomad

 The Government Aircraft Factories (GAF) Nomad, an Australian-built twin-engine STOL (Short Take-Off and Landing) aircraft, was a regular feature on the successful Australian TV series The Flying Doctors which aired on the Nine Network 1986–1993.
-The GAF Nomad had a controversial history with a high accident rate.
-Of the 172 that were constructed, 32 were involved in major hull-loss accidents, resulting in 76 fatalities including GAF test pilot Stuart Pearce (father of actor Guy Pearce).